 The rhythm here in Rwanda is slow.
 People are never in a hurry.
 Also never on time.
 If this will bother you, bring a book when meeting people so waiting won't be a nuisance.

 People here never get angry, the walk slowly, they smile a lot.

-5. Rwanda has the most amazing fruits and vegetables
+5. Rwanda has the most amazing fruits, vegetables, and great food

-And they're very very cheap too.
+And it's all very very cheap too.
 Everything that is locally grown is cheap and organic.
 Rwanda is an organic lover’s paradise!